naacl2018-srw/jekyll-now/cfp.md

 ## Submission Requirements

+**UPDATE** ACL has recently adopted new policies including very specific requirements for anonymizing submissions regarding posting preprints to online, such as arXiv or blogs.
+Here is the relevant section.
+But we encourage authors to consult to [the new policies](https://www.aclweb.org/portal/content/new-policies-submission-review-and-citation) before submitting papers.

+> ACL conferences and TACL require that submissions be anonymized.
+A submission will not be considered anonymized if the authors post (or update) a non-anonymized preprint version within an anonymity period lasting from 1 month before the submission deadline until the time of notification (or withdrawal).
+Submissions will be rejected if not properly anonymized.
+>
+> * Anonymized preprints within the anonymity period are allowed.
+This is currently only possible on certain platforms but ACL may consider using such a platform for all submissions in the future.
+> * Non-anonymized preprints before the anonymity period are allowed, although we encourage authors to wait to post them until after the anonymity period.
+> * If a non-anonymized preprint version exists, authors must declare its existence at submission time but should not cite it and are asked not to publicize it further during the anonymity period – the submitted paper should be as anonymous as possible.
+>
+> The notion of preprint is understood broadly to refer to any non-refereed paper posted online, including but not limited to preprint servers such as arXiv.
+Note that the rule applies only to preprints that authors post themselves, so it does not apply to (say) non-refereed proceedings volumes.
+The restriction on updating is to prevent authors from circumventing these rules by "flag planting" with a placeholder version over 1 month in advance.

+___

 All papers should follow the two-column format of the NAACL HLT 2018 proceedings (available [here](http://naacl.org/naacl-pubs/)).
-All papers will have a maximum limit of 6 pages for content, with unlimited additional pages for references.
+All papers will have a maximum limit of **6 pages** for content, with unlimited additional pages for references.
 Papers which do not conform to these specifications will be rejected without review.
 Submissions must conform to [the specifications](http://naacl2018.org/call_for_paper.html) of NAACL HLT 2018 call for papers regarding multiple submissions and preparing papers for the double-blind review process.

 Use the Softconf link below for submission: [https://www.softconf.com/naacl2018/naacl2018-SRW](https://www.softconf.com/naacl2018/naacl2018-SRW)